-Harry Styles is a man of many talents, and even he knows himself that having good hair is one of them.
+Harry Styles is a man of many talents—good hair being one of them.
 While hosting Saturday Night Live, the English actor and singer-songwriter joked that his priorities are "music, good hair, and comedy... and then friends and family."
-Beginning his career as a child star in the young boy band One Direction has led Styles to plenty of his own successful, solo endeavors, and we've gotten to watch his tastes and talents evolve as he's made his way to manhood.
+Beginning his career as a child star in the young boy band One Direction has led Styles to plenty of his own successful solo endeavors, and we've gotten to watch his tastes and talents evolve as he's made his way to manhood.
 But no matter what he's gotten himself into—major motion features, new music, or controversial (might we add, incredible) fashion statements—Styles has never let us down with his photo-worthy hair moments.

 This disheveled style looks like one of those perfect bedhead moments, where every strand has miraculously fallen into the right place.
 But don't be fooled—this is an intentionally styled effort.
 His weightless length up top and short waves flipping out in all directions make for swoon-worthy perfection.

 Any man who manages to pull off a Farrah Fawcett–inspired flip is a hair icon in our books.
 Without the use of rollers, Styles uses his natural waves and directs them forward on both sides, framing the face.
 These long, forward-facing waves are actually a signature detail of his hair looks over the years.

 Styles wears his mid-length cut shamelessly and stylishly.
 Whereas oftentimes this phase of hair growth can appear awkward (read: weighted hairlines and overgrown ends around the ears), Styles makes it a part of his look.
 By pulling out some of that weight all around, his length is nothing short of supportive to this piece-y, textured look.